rokroskar/sparkhpc/README.md

 ### Job templates

-A simple LSF job template is included in the distribution.
+Simple job templates for the currently supported schedulers are included in the distribution.
 If you want to use your own template, you can specify the path using the `--template` flag to `start`.
-See the [included template](sparkhpc/templates/sparkjob.lsf.template) for an example.
+See the [included templates](sparkhpc/templates) for an example.
 Note that the variable names in curly braces, e.g. `{jobname}` will be used to inject runtime parameters.
 Currently you must specify `walltime`, `ncores`, `memory`, `jobname`, and `spark_home`.
 If you want to significantly alter the job submission, the best would be to subclass the relevant scheduler class (e.g. `LSFSparkCluster`) and override the `submit` method.

 ## Using other schedulers

-Currently only LSF is supported.
-However, adding support for other schedulers is rather straightforward (see the `LSFSparkCluster` implementation for an example).
+The LSF and SLURM schedulers are currently supported.
+However, adding support for other schedulers is rather straightforward (see the `LSFSparkJob` and `SLURMSparkJob` implementations as examples).
 Please submit a pull request if you implement a new scheduler or get in touch if you need help!

 To implement support for a new scheduler you should subclass `SparkCluster`.
 You must define the following *class* variables: